 Ripple has installed a consensus mechanism called Federated Byzantine Agreement (FBA).
 This particular model does things slightly differently to Proof-of-Work.

 A selection of nodes will only be required to trust a certain number of other nodes, which is called a “Circle”.
 The entire Ripple network is made up of many different circles, which overlap each other, meaning that in one way or another every node is connected.

 The most significant difference is that unlike Ethereum, which allows anyone with a GPU to help contribute to the network, Ripple uses something called “Transaction Validators”.
-The only people that can become a transaction validator is the banks that use the Ripple technology.
+The only people that can become a transaction validator are the banks that use Ripple technology.

 Although this is still a decentralized system (because no single authority has control over the Ripple network), it does remove the "sense of community”, as seen in Ethereum.

 So now that you know how each blockchain reaches consensus, the final part of my Ripple vs Ethereum guide is going to look at how the projects have performed so far!
 First, though, I have created a comparison table to highlight some of the differences between Ethereum vs Ripple.

 |Ripple||FBA||1,500||18 Bil||40 Bil||2012||Ripple Labs||<$0.01|